enkimute/ganja.js/README.md

 <A NAME="H"></A>
 ### Example : R+<sub>3</sub> Quaternions

-We'll combine the two examples above and graph a colorised mandlebrot fractal.
+We'll combine the two examples above and graph a colorised Mandelbrot fractal.
 We'll use the minimal required algebra for this which is the even subalgebra of R<SUB>3</SUB> known as H - the Quaternions.